 I determined that all I had to leave was the lock and key.
 I took the lock and buried it beneath the majestic caribou.

-A month later when I was back home in Newfoundland I buried the key at the feet of the caribou in Bowring park.
+Back home in Newfoundland I buried the key at the feet of the caribou in Bowring Park.
 My own personal gesture linking the past and present, Europe and Newfoundland, the dead and alive.
 My own secret to remember, the smallest most insignificant thing I could do.

 Today I remember.
 Lest we forget.